designstem/projects/patterns/index.md

 ## Share the patterns

-1. Make a moodboard or poster to show others the examples of 2D & 3D pattern designs that have inspired your ideas and findings.
+1. Make a mood board or poster to show others the examples of 2D & 3D pattern designs that have inspired your ideas and findings.

-2. Explain during group discussions the ideas and constructions on your moodboard / poster.
+2. Explain during group discussions the ideas and constructions on your mood board/poster.

 3. Give each other feedback on the work.